dave/jennifer/README.md

 // Output: gob.NewEncoder()
 ```

-The imports are automatically handled.
+The imports are automatically handled when used with a `File`.

 To access fields, more items may be added to the `Id` method: